Member Updates & Information

 To print and mail your claim, download the claim form (PDF).

-*This process applies to members with individual, employer-sponsored or student health plan coverage, as well as Federal Employee Program (FEP) and Federal Employee Health Benefits Program (FEHBP) plan members.
+*This process applies to members with individual, employer-sponsored, as well as Federal Employee Program (FEP) and Federal Employee Health Benefits Program (FEHBP) plan members.

 **The UPC (Universal Product Code) is the barcode and 12-digit-number that typically runs below it.